appleseedhq/blenderseed/README.md

 * Selective geometry export (for faster re-export and re-rendering of scenes)
 * Material preview rendering

-Note that at the time of this writing only Blender 2.71 is supported, and only 64-bit operating systems are supported by compiled versions of the addon (Windows, OSX and Linux).
+Note that at the time of this writing only Blender 2.71 is supported, and only 64-bit operating systems are supported by compiled versions of the addon (Windows, OS X and Linux).